evelance/sockbiter/README.md

 For each connection, two threads are started that mostly block on I/O and record timestamps when their operations are finished.

-The timestamps are used to generate an extensive summary with requests per second, throughput, and a connection timing table to gain insight into the threading model of the server.
+The timestamps are used for an extensive summary with requests per second, throughput, and a connection timing table to gain insight into the threading model of the server.

 ## Command-line usage and options